 - A Team Care Arrangement

-A GP Management Plan involves you, your GP and another health care professional, who, with your consent and assistance, form a written plan of management outlining your care.
-Your medical, physical, psychological and social needs are all considered during the development of the plan.
+A GP Management Plan involves a consultation with your GP, who will work in conjunction with you, to formulate a written care plan, tailored to each individual, to specifically manage their chronic disease.
+Your medical, physical, psychological and social needs are all considered during the development of a GP management plan.

 Together you will decide: